Download the photos mentioned in this resource. (300 KB PDF)

 - Slowfood.com, 2017.
 Fall armyworm: too late to avert disaster? https://www.slowfood.com/fall-armyworm/

-- Broad-spectrum insecticides: Insecticides that kill or manage a wide variety of organisms.
-Opposed to narrow-spectrum insecticides which are designed to kill or manage one or only a few organisms.
+Broad-spectrum insecticides: Insecticides that kill or manage a wide variety of organisms.
+Opposed to narrow-spectrum insecticides that are designed to kill or manage one or only a few organisms.

-- Leaf whorl: An arrangement of sepals, petals,leaves, stipules, or branches that radiate from a single point and surround or wrap around the stem.
-Whorlsconsist of at least three elements; a pair of oppositeleaves is not called a whorl.
+Leaf whorl: An arrangement of sepals, petals, leaves, stipules, or branches that radiate from a single point and surround or wrap around the stem.
+(See diagram.)

-- Natural enemies: Natural enemiesofinsect pests, also known as biological control agents, includepredators, parasitoids, and pathogens.
+Natural enemies: Natural enemies of insect pests, sometimes known as biological control agents, include predators, parasitoids, and pathogens.

-- Predators: Insects or other creatures which eat the pest.
+Predators: Insects or other creatures that eat the pest.

 Contributed by: Vijay Cuddeford, Managing editor, Farm Radio International

-Reviewed by: CABI and the Plantwise Program – Tamsin Davis, Dr. Rob Reeder, Dr. Jayne Crozier, Margaret Mulaa, Julian Lamontagne-Godwin.
+Reviewed by: CABI and the Plantwise Program – Tamsin Davis, Dr. Rob Reeder, Dr. Jayne Crozier, Margaret Mulaa, Julian Lamontagne-Godwin, Ivan Rwomushana.

 This backgrounder was produced with the support of CABI (Centre for Agriculture and Biosciences International).